zhouhua/obsidian-export-image/README.md

 - <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Objects/Card%20Index%20Dividers.png" alt="Card Index Dividers" width="25" height="25" /> Support for batch exporting all notes in a folder as images.
 - <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Objects/Receipt.png" alt="Receipt" width="25" height="25" /> Support displaying obsidian [metadata](https://help.obsidian.md/Editing+and+formatting/Properties).

 ## Usage

-~~Note: This plugin works in preview mode.~~

-Now, it works in both preview and read mode.

-~~- Use the command `export to image` in command palette (Press cmd/ctrl+P to enter the command) to generate a image and download it to your file system.~~

-~~- Use the command `copy as image` in command palette (Press cmd/ctrl+P to enter the command) to generate a image and copy it to clipboard, so you can paste in other softwares easily.~~

 Use the command `export as a image` in command palette (Press cmd/ctrl+P to enter the command) to generate a image.
 You can download it to your file system, or copy to clipboard.